Isaacdelly/Plutus/database/README.md

 # Database FAQ

-This database is a serialized <a href="https://github.com/hiway/python-bloom-filter">bloom filter</a> of all Bitcoin addresses with a positive balance.
+This database is a serialized `set()` of all Bitcoin addresses with a positive balance.

 The database was created using a third-party program: <a href="https://github.com/graymauser/btcposbal2csv">btcposbal2csv</a> which generates a csv file of all Bitcoin addresses with a positive balance.
-The csv file was converted into a set, then the set was converted into a bloom filter object, which was then serialized into a `.pickle` file.
-When the program runs, the file gets deserialized back into a bloom filter object and is used for a balance query.
+The csv file was converted into a set and the set was serialized into several `.pickle` files each holding 1,000,000 Bitcoin addresses.
+When the program runs, the files in the database get deserialized and combined to be used for a balance query.

-The name of the file is the date when the database was last updated in month_day_year format.
+The name of the database folder is the date when the database was last updated in month_day_year format.
 The database will be updated every 3-6 months.

 ### How Many Addresses Does The Database Have?

-The database currently holds XXX Bitcoin addresses.
+The database currently holds `22,514,712 Bitcoin addresses`.
 This is also the total number of Bitcoin addresses with a balance that exist in the blockchain.

-### How Is The Bloom Filter Configured?

-The bloom filter object is initialized with a XX error rate and XX bit size.

-### How Can I Verify This Information?

-Before running the program, remove the hashtag on <a href="https://github.com/Isaacdelly/p/blob/master/plutus.py#L100">Line 100</a>.
-This will print the represented object and verify the information on this page.
+This can be verified by removing the hashtag on <a href=https://github.com/Isaacdelly/p/blob/master/plutus.py#L113>Line 113</a> before running the program.
+This will print the size of the database.

+### Why Are There So Many Files?

+There are multiple `.pickle` files because GitHub limits file uploads to 100 MB.
+The single serialized file is too large, so it was split into multiple files each under 100 MB in order to be uploaded to GitHub.